mahanor123/mahanor123.github.io/Resume.md

 ### Chrome Extension [code](https://github.com/exponentsoftware/Milestone5--ChromeExtension)(Javascript)
 Extensions are small software programs that customize the browsing experience.
 They enable users to tailor Chrome functionality and behavior to individual needs or preferences.so there I made Notepade  Extensions.
 ### Python Projects [code](https://github.com/mahanor123/python_small_project)(Python)
 Implemented using Python to understand and implement best practices in coding.
-(KBC-game, Hangman-game, Rock-paper-scissors game)
+(KBC, Hangman, Rock paper Scissors game)

 ## Non-Technical Experience